rlue/ryanlue.com/_posts/2016-11-07-object-mutability-in-ruby.md

 tags: [ruby]
 ---

-In programming, [conciseness is a virtue][sip].
+In programming, [conciseness is a virtue][sip]{:target="_blank"}.
 But back when I was first learning to program in Ruby (which was not all that long ago), I would occasionally discover that the concisest way of doing something was not actually the correct way to do it – that, due to some unforeseen aspect of the language’s design, I would try to simplify a set of instructions and wind up with something entirely different from what I had intended.

 One case that comes to mind is when I tried to initialize two variables as empty arrays, and then populate each one separately: